mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 Notice the values of :guilabel:`Length` and :guilabel:`Time` in the :guilabel:`Shortest path` panel.

-Next, set the :guilabel:`Criterion` to :guilabel:`Time`, then click :guilabel:`Calculate` again.
-The route will be:
+* Set the :guilabel:`Criterion` to :guilabel:`Time`.
+* Click :guilabel:`Calculate` again.
+The route will be calculated for the shortest time:

 .. image:: ../_static/vector_analysis/049.png
    :align: center